Anubi61/SDRUnoPlugin_ARAS/README.md

 Background.

-My radio shack is composed by two pc, the older one is fully dedicated to the use of RSP1A (Sdrplay).
+My radio shack is composed by two pc, the older one is fully dedicated to the use of RSP1A (I'm proud owner of).
 I control that pc by the newer one, via RDP.
 Although the two pc are on the same network, the dedicated one is connected through a wireless bridge, so I've decided to don't stream audio through the RDP connection but reroute to wireless bluetooth earphones.
 It is not perfect but I eliminated a lot of audio drops.